Family Lines

 enough to respond to my request for

-information about my fourth great
+information about my

-grandfather, Thomas Edwards.
+great grandfather, Thomas Edwards.
 You

-inspired me to pursue more research
+inspired me to pursue more research through the Cheshire

-follow the Edwards line back as far as
+Edwards line back as far as

 the late 1500s in Wybunbury Parish.
+Thanks again for your help.

-Steve Totheroh, California, USA.
+Steve Totheroh, California, USA

 FEBRUARY 2013